ioccc-src/winner/2020/ferguson1/spoilers.md

 As the snake moves it will for each move grow by one up to the technical size.
-This might at times look a bit different from other times but it's a visual thing based on the internal data of the game and the features enabled for example shedding and shedding size.
+This might at times look a bit different from other times but it's a visual thing based on the internal state of the game and the features enabled for example shedding and shedding size.

 Finally if the snake's new coordinates are on a bug a new bug is placed on the